Scaling limits for planar aggregation with subcritical fluctuations: Linear evolution equation for the fluctuations

 We will see that $M_n$ is the main term: its explicit form allows for precise estimates, and it determines the Gaussian fluctuations.
 On the other hand, $W_n$ is accessible less directly, but is of smaller order, so can also be handled adequately.
-Now
+Then, using \eqref{eq:Rn_def},

 so we obtain the linear evolution equation